Bealby/grandpas-pocket-watch-shop/README.md

 ---

-Pocket Watches can be traced back to the late 15th century in Italy, with manufacture spreading throughout the rest of Europe in the early part of the 16th century.
+Pocket Watches can be traced back to Italy in the late 15th century, with manufacture spreading throughout the rest of Europe in the early part of the 16th century.
 They were the most common type of watch until around 1914 when wrist watches started to come into fashion.